DataDog/datadog-agent/docs/dev/agent_dev_env.md

 need to work/debug on the SNMP integration, you could just build the agent without it (see [Building the Agent][building] for how to do it) and avoid the dependencies setup efforts altogether.

-## Building the system packages

-The Agent uses [Omnibus](https://github.com/chef/omnibus) to build the official packages for all the platforms Datadog supports.
-In order to build a system package, and only in this case, you need a recent and working `ruby` environment with `bundler` installed.

 ## Docker